akjajay9315/Ogmen-Robotics-Task-Scheduler/README.md

 Ran Alembic migrations to create tables in the database.

-Used PostgreSQL and DBeaver for local database testing.
+Used PostgreSQL and DBeaver for local database testing and Postman for api testing.

 Started the backend on http://localhost:8000 and frontend on http://localhost:5500/tasks.html.